 - Enhanced Research Excellence and Capacity: The project aims to establish Slovak University of Technology (STU) as a key research center for battery management and electric vehicle (EV) systems in Central and Eastern Europe. - Strengthening Research Infrastructure and Management: FreeTwinEV will upgrade STU's project management office, improving administrative capabilities to handle large-scale, EU-funded projects.
-This includes training at least six staff members in research management, creating an administration handbook, and setting up collaboration agreements with industry partners. - Environmental Impact through Innovation in Battery Lifecycle Management: By extending battery life up to 20%, the project estimates a high potential for CO2 reduction across Europe.
-Improvements in battery temperature control and lifecycle management are expected to optimize battery durability and reduce environmental impact, contributing significantly to EU Green Deal goals.
+This includes training at least six staff members in research management, creating an administration handbook, and setting up collaboration agreements with industry partners. - Environmental Impact through Innovation in Battery Lifecycle Management: With a potential to contribute to battery lifetime extension of up to ~20% under selected operating conditions, the project estimates a high potential for CO2 reduction across Europe.
+Improvements in battery temperature control and lifecycle management are expected to optimize battery durability and reduce environmental impact, contributing significantly to EU Green Deal goals. - Promotion of Knowledge and Skill Transfer: Through joint research papers, training programs, and exchange activities, FreeTwinEV plans to foster international collaborations, including with the University of Twente and Linz Center of Mechatronics.
+The project anticipates training at least 15 researchers and students, producing joint research outputs, and increasing participation in high-impact scientific communities. - Economic and Technological Advancements: This project is expected to benefit Slovakia's automotive sector by advancing battery research and providing industry-ready graduates.
+Collaborations with local industries aim to enhance innovation, with impacts extending to job creation and industrial transformation towards higher value-added production in the automotive sector.